 Now, to avoid being caught up with time, it is advisable that you take time to estimate the timetable of when you can expect to get to your destination.
-Again, knowledge of seasoned hikers may help in this case.
+Again, the knowledge of seasoned hikers may help in this case.

-You can get a better evaluation of how long it may take you to get to your destination by looking into the weather and hike's difficulty.
+You can get a better evaluation of how long it may take you to get to your destination by looking into the weather and the hike’s difficulty.
 With that in mind, you can then estimate the number of hours you may need to get to your destination.

 Your focus should be to summit the mountain and still get enough time left to get to your campsite by sunset.
 If you are not sure about the exact miles you can cover every hour, it may help if you evaluate with just one mile for every hour.

 A common mistake among beginner hikers is moving slower, which makes them unable to maintain the pace with the group.
 Remaining behind the group is like brewing a disaster for yourself.